 Directors who are employees of the Company receive no compensation for service as directors.
 Directors who are not officers or employees of the Company receive such compensation for their services as the Board of Directors may determine from time to time.
-In April 2017, following a benchmarking analysis and recommendations from the Compensation Committee, the Board of Directors approved changes to non-employee directors' fees, effective January 1, 2017.
-The analysis took into account, among other things, best practices and the time-commitment of the Company's non-employee directors.
-The Board increased non-employee directors' annual retainers from \$60,000 to \$76,000 but removed the \$2,000 per meeting fee.
-Non-employee directors will continue to receive \$1,500 for each committee meeting attended.
-The retainer for service as a Committee Chairperson remained unchanged at \$15,000 for the Chairperson of the Strategic Advisory Committee and Nominating and Governance Committee and \$20,000 for the Chairperson of the Audit Committee, except the Compensation Committee Chairperson's retainer was increased from \$15,000 to \$20,000.
-The Lead Director's retainer remained unchanged at \$20,000.
+In April 2016, following a benchmarking analysis and recommendations from the Compensation Committee, the Board of Directors approved increases in non-employee director fees for fiscal 2016 as described below.
+In fiscal 2016, each non-employee director received a \$60,000 annual retainer (an increase of \$10,000 over the retainer paid in 2015) or a pro-rated amount based on their respective start dates and retirement dates.
+Each non-employee director also received \$2,000 for each Board of Directors meeting attended and \$1,500 for each committee meeting attended.
+The retainer for service as a Committee Chairperson is \$15,000 (an increase of \$5,000 over the fee paid in 2015), except the Audit Committee Chairperson is \$20,000 (an increase of \$5,000 over the Committee Chairperson fee paid in 2015).
+The Lead Director's retainer is also \$20,000 (an increase of \$5,000 over the fee paid in 2015).